 We have also switched from untreated to treated plywood.
 We had a source at Lowe's who would sell us plywood for dirt cheap but she left.
-So, because we have to pay full price AND buy paint then paint the boxes, we decided to switch to pressure treated.
+So, because we have to pay closer to full price AND buy paint then paint the boxes, we decided to switch to pressure treated.
 It costs $2 more per sheet but we don't have to buy paint, glue, or use time to paint them all.

 You will need 4 sheets of pressure treated plywood for every 15 boxes that you want to make.

 1lb - galvanized 4d nails (per 15 boxes)

 1 -extra sheet of plywood for mistakes and the jig

 Get the biggest table saw that you can get your hands on.
 We used the cheapest Craftsman saw for the first 200+ boxes and it was down right dangerous.
 We had to weigh the legs down and it was still unstable for the bigger cuts (any cut over 36" we used a circular saw for).

 Sorry, we don't have many photos of this part because it just isn't interesting.

 We have found that the best way to cut all the necessary pieces is to start with the backs.
 Start by ripping the backs along the 32" line.
 Then feed them through the table saw along the 9.5" cut.
 Do the same for the side, roof, and floor cuts.

 Once your floors have been cut, drill the drainage holes and set them aside.
 This is mostly easily done on a drill press but any old drill will do.